 The Eco-Score is quite a complex calculation.
 Firstly, the French system uses Ademe’s Agribalyse database to analyze the life cycle of food products.
 Then, it applies a series of additional indicators to get a more precise and comprehensive evaluation of the actual environmental impact of foods.

-Several additional aspects are also analyzed, such as the presence of sustainability certifications, the production system used, the product being in a fair trade supply chain and coming from organic farming.
-Cross-cutting factors are also considered, the like product’s impact on biodiversity, the length of the supply chain and the use of more eco-friendly recyclable packaging.
+Several additional aspects are also analyzed, such as the presence of sustainability certifications, the production system, if the product is part of a fair-trade supply chain and organic farming.

 The calculation uses a logarithmic system, which is converted into a score ranking from 0 to 100 so it is simpler and more intuitive for consumers, taking into account the environmental impact of 100 grams of the product.
 There are 20 points in each class, so it starts with the 0–20 band for products that are most harmful to the environment and goes up to 80–100 for the most eco-friendly and kindest to the biosphere.